Andy Galpin's Supplement List: Maximize Your Performance

 Dr. Galpin says that the conventional 5 grams per day is a fine starting point but does scale the dose on ones bodyweight.
 On the Huberman Lab podcast episode #65 he gives the example of a female athlete around 125 lb getting 3 grams daily and a 300 lb athlete getting in the 7-10 gram range.

-In terms of brands Andy Galpin mentioned using Throne but has also stated any monohydrate from a reputable company is fine like ON, Sports Research
+In terms of brands Andy Galpin mentioned using Thorne but has also stated any monohydrate from a reputable company is fine like ON, Sports Research

 Protein